Emergency Preparedness, Prevention and Safety

 In a public health emergency, it is frequently EMS that has first contact with those affected.
 In hospital disaster response, EMS is called upon to assist within the hospital as well as transporting patients to other facilities away from the disaster.

-Below you will find guidance and planning documents to assist in your services' preparedness, prevention and safety efforts:
+Below you will find guidance and planning documents to assist in your service's preparedness, prevention, and safety efforts.

-- Needlestick Prevention Act: EpiPen Use
+- Needlestick Prevention Act: EpiPen use

 - OSHA Bloodborne Pathogen Exposure Control Plan

-- High Visibility Garments Webinar (exit DHS)
+- High Visibility Clothing

-- TB testing and Guidelines for EMS personnel
+- TB testing and guidelines for EMS personnel